alangmeier/llm-chat/README.md

 - [ ] Roadmap

 ## Roadmap
+- [ ] Allow the user to set some variables like the temperature or select the model.
 - [ ] Memory buffer ?
 - [ ] RAG implementation ?
 - [ ] Test some other models ?